-Streivor, Inc., (Seller), warrants this equipment to be free from defects in materials and workmanship, under normal use and service, for the period of 12 months from the date of shipment.
+Streivor, Inc., (Seller), warrants this appliance to be free from defects in materials and workmanship, under normal use and service, for the period of 12 months from the date of shipment.
 This warranty shall not apply if:

-- 1. The equipment is not installed by a qualified installer per the Seller's installation instructions (copy of which is shipped with the product). - The equipment is not installed in accordance with federal, state, and local codes and regulations by a qualified installer. - 3.
-The equipment is misused or neglected. - 4.
-The equipment is not operated within its published capacity.
+- 1. The appliance is not installed by a qualified installer per the Seller's installation instructions (copy of which is shipped with the product). - 2.
+The appliance is not installed in accordance with federal, state, and local codes and regulations by a qualified installer. - 3.
+The appliance is misused or neglected. - 4.
+The appliance is not operated within its published capacity.

-The Seller shall not be liable for incident and consequential losses and damages potentially attributed to malfunctioning equipment.
+The Seller shall not be liable for incident and consequential losses and damages potentially attributed to malfunctioning appliance.

-Should any part of the equipment prove to be defective in material or workmanship within the 12 months warranty period, upon examination by the Seller, such part will be repaired or replaced by Seller at no charge.
+Should any part of the appliance prove to be defective in material or workmanship within the 12 months warranty period, upon examination by the Seller, such part will be repaired or replaced by Seller at no charge.
 The Buyer shall pay all labor costs incurred in connection with such repair or replacement.
-Equipment shall not be returned without Seller's prior authorization and all returned equipment shall be shipped by the Buyer, F.O.B.
+Appliance shall not be returned without Seller's prior authorization and all returned appliance shall be shipped by the Buyer, F.O.B.
 Seller's factory, freight prepaid.